atsuk1o/movie-review-project/README.md

 This was created by Yaroslav, Veronika and Ryan.
 Main purpose of this project - to practice on web-site creating using tools such as: git, html, css, bootstrap, js and jquery.

-All style-related code must be places is style.css.
+All style-related code must be places is style-*.css.
+Where instead of * will be a name of person who created file

-Any images must be uploaded to assets folder
+Any images must be uploaded to assets folder.
+Photos and Videos folder used for ryans page.

-Index page will landing page.
-Header and footer and common for all apges too.
+Index page is landing page.
+Header and footer and common for all pages too.

-Movie folder holds pages with review, last letter in file name means who made the page.
+Movie folder holds pages with reviews, last letter in file name means who made the page.

 Structure is following:

 MOVIE-REVIEW-PROJECT
 ├── assets/         // Images and other media
+├── photos/
+├── videos/
 ├── css/
-│   └── style.css   // Custom CSS for unique views
+│   └── style-*.css   // Custom CSS for unique views
 ├── js/
-│   └── script.js   // Custom JavaScript logic
+│   └── script-*.js   // Custom JavaScript logic
-├── movies/         // All page views besides the index │   ├── movies_list.html
+├── movies/         // All page views besides the index │   └── movie-*.html
-│   ├── movie-r.html
-│   ├── movie-v.html
-│   └── movie-y.html
 ├── index.html      // Project landing page (History)
 └── README.md       // This documentation file